DuxCommerce/DuxCommerce.Community/README.md

 2. Open `DuxCommerce.Source.sln` in Visual Studio and build the solution.

-3. Set `DuxCommerce.Web.csproj` as starup project and start it.
+3. Set `DuxCommerce.Web.csproj` as startup project and start it.

-4. Please use the following credentials to login as a store admin
+4. Please use the following credentials to log in as a store admin

     * **Username:** `admin`
     * **Password:** `P@ssw0rd01`

-    or as an online shopper
+    Or as an online shopper

     * **Username:** `shopper`
     * **Password:** `P@ssw0rd01`